NCAR/ReshaperBenchmark/README.md

 (The root directory of this benchmark package will be the prefix for all source installations.)

 Before building and installing, you may need to set the proper environment variables for the software to build and run properly.
-This can be done by modifying the `init.sh.template` script for your machine.
+This can be done by modifying the `init.sh` script for your machine.
 Very little in this script may need to change for your machine, but the critical things done in this script are: